holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

  [workspace.dependencies]
 -hdi = "=0.5.2"
 -hdk = "=0.4.2"
-+hdi = "=0.6.0" # Pick a later version of these libraries if you prefer.
++hdi = "=0.6.0" # Pick a later patch version of these libraries if you prefer.
 +hdk = "=0.5.0"
  serde = "1.0"
 ```